megicivovic/githubAPI/README.md

  language.
 The X parameter is also not required as in the previous command.
 * `ghtool desc` - describes the usage of desc command
 * `ghtool repo` - with this command you can create new repo on your github.
-For performing this command, application needs to be registered in [Authorized applications] (https://github.com/settings/applications) with a client ID and client secret (these parameters are optional), and also you will be asked to provide your github credentials (this is and additional feature expanding the requests made by SBG team)
+For performing this command, application needs to be registered in [Authorized applications] (https://github.com/settings/applications) with a client ID and client secret, and also you will be asked to provide your github credentials (this is and additional feature expanding the requests made by SBG team)
 * `exit` - to leave the application